drduh/YubiKey-Guide/README.md

 - If you receive the error, `gpg: decryption failed: secret key not available` - you likely need to install GnuPG version 2.x.

+- If you receive the error, `Yubikey core error: no yubikey present` - make sure the YubiKey is inserted correctly.
+It should blink once when plugged in.

-- If you receive the error, `Yubikey core error: no yubikey present` - you likely need to install newer versions of yubikey-personalize as outlined in [Install required software](#install-required-software).
+- If you still receive the error, `Yubikey core error: no yubikey present` - you likely need to install newer versions of yubikey-personalize as outlined in [Install required software](#install-required-software).

 - If you receive the error, `Yubikey core error: write error` - YubiKey is likely locked.
 Install and run yubikey-personalization-gui to unlock it.